-As floodwaters still swamp Midland and neighboring mid-Michigan communities, federal lawsuits seeking class-action status have already been filed against the owners and operators of the Edenville and Samford dams.
+As floodwaters still swamp Midland and neighboring mid-Michigan communities, federal lawsuits seeking class-action status have already been filed against the owners and operators of the Edenville and Sanford dams.

 In one suit, filed Friday in U.S. District Court in Detroit, several homeowners in Midland and Saginaw counties claimed the failure of the Edenville dam amid heavy rains Tuesday was “entirely preventable,” and placed blame with people and companies associated with the owner of the dams, Boyce Hydro.

-The breach of the Edenville dam north of Midland sent flood waters downstream, which overwhelmed the Samford dam, destroying homes and businesses in both communities before sweeping through Midland and beyond.
+The breach of the Edenville dam north of Midland sent flood waters downstream, which overwhelmed the Sanford dam, destroying homes and businesses in both communities before sweeping through Midland and beyond.

 The dam owners “indisputably knew for years that these Dams were inadequate, decrepit, unstable, unsafe, and would fail under predictable conditions,” according to the suit, link to suit filed by law firms Morgan & Morgan, Grant & Eisenhofer, and Jenner Law P.C.